 What training and continuing education can do for your career change?

 There are many different ways in which training can benefit your career in the hospitality industry.
 It can provide you with new skills and abilities.
-It can provide you with documentation of those skills to put on your CV, making you a more desirable candidate for hire.
+Also it can provide you with documentation of those skills to put on your CV, making you a more desirable candidate for hire.
 It can bring you up to date on new rules and regulations.
 It’s likely that you’ll need each and every one of these benefits at some point in your career.

 Learning new skills and abilities

 There are many different aspects of the hospitality business, and it is nearly impossible to become a comprehensive expert in even one.
 That means that there are always new skills you can add to your CV.
 Training programs give you the chance to learn these skills, even if you don’t encounter them in your current position.